oasis-tcs/ubl/README.md

   - [`massageModelName.xml`]( massageModelName.xml )
 - documentary ODS template skeleton for generating spreadsheet results
   - [`skeletonDisplayEditSubset.ods`]( skeletonDisplayEditSubset.ods )

-Every `git push` to the repository triggers the GitHub Action execution of [`build-github.sh`](build-github.sh) to invoke whichever set of results is needed.
-The action takes about 25 minutes of processing on GitHub to create all of the artefacts.
-The resulting ZIP is about 160Mb and when unzipped provides the two archive and distribution ZIP files with the results.
-Editors post these results as-is to Kavi.
-OASIS TC Administration posts the distribution package to the https://docs.oasis-open.org/ubl  OASIS web site.

 # Configuring the hub document